 Hard Rock Lake Tahoe – The Hard Rock was in a great spot and within walking distance to a lot of the shops and restaurants.
-Our room had a great view of the mountains and it was a great place to lay our head after a full day outdoors.
+Our room had a great view of the mountains and it was a great place to lay our heads after a full day outdoors.
 If you like to gamble, they have a casino and they also have a great breakfast at Alpine Union.
 Parking was self-service and it was easy to come and go!
 (Check out their COVID protocols here.)

 What to Do

 M.S.
 Dixie II Emerald Bay Scenic Cruise – One of our favorite excursions was the day cruise!
-We bundled up in our hats, coats, masks and scarves and sat on top the whole cruise.
-There are three different levels to sit and enjoy, the second level is indoor and has a gift shop, bar and food service.
+We bundled up in our hats, coats, masks, and scarves and sat on top the whole cruise.
+There are three different levels to sit and enjoy, the second level is indoor and has a gift shop, bar, and food service.
 I recommend staying on the very top to enjoy the most amazing views.
-You can see the emerald green colored waters and learn a lot of good history about the lake.
+You can see the emerald green-colored waters and learn a lot of good history about the lake.

-Van Sickle Bi-State Park – We got up early one morning and hiked Van Sickle up the the falls.
+Van Sickle Bi-State Park – We got up early one morning and hiked Van Sickle up the falls.
 You can stand on the California/Nevada line (be in two places at once), see some breathtaking scenery.
 It was an easy hike, I’m not an experienced hiker so if I can do it, you can too!

 Rabe Meadow to Nevada Beach – Another great hiking trail is Rabe Meadow to Nevada Beach.
-It’s for all hiking levels and is another beautiful hike to take it all the views Tahoe South has to offer.
+It’s for all hiking levels and is another beautiful hike to take all the views Tahoe South has to offer.

 Spooner Summit – If you want another good hiking spot, I’d definitely recommend hitting up Spooner Summit.
 Hiking the loop around Spooner Lake is entertaining and educational.
 The views are mostly restricted to Spooner Lake and the neighboring forest.
 However, the lake is host to an abundance of wildlife and wildflowers.
 Bring cash or a checkbook to cover the cost of the entrance fee to the Spooner Lake area (it’s $10 per vehicle at the main entrance or $2 per person for hiking into the park from the north lot on Spooner Summit).

 Walk Around Heavenly Village – Down the road from the Hard Rock Hotel, is Heavenly Village!
-It has cute shops, restaurants, and movie theatre.
+It has cute shops, restaurants, and a movie theatre.
 The perfect place to stretch your legs and grab some ice cream or some fudge!